Who is Banksy? Six theories for who the infamous street artist really is

 On the face of it, it’s entirely plausible.
 There is an absolute link between 3D and the birth of Bristol’s graffiti scene.
 Banksy himself even said in an interview that, along with Blek Le Rat, 3D was an influence on his work.
 Del Naja even has a cameo in the Banksy documentary ‘Exit Through the Gift Shop’ where he talks about their friendship.

 The blogger from Glasgow who uncovered the link, Craig Williams on the site Transmission Glasgow, made the connection between Massive Attack tour dates and areas in which Banksy artworks had appeared.
-He also goes on to explain links between Del Naja and other areas where Massive Attack weren’t playing but which he would have had links such as Naples in Italy.
+He also goes on to make links between Del Naja and some other areas where Massive Attack might not have been playing but which from a personal perspective he might well have had connections to, such as Naples in Italy.

 In addition he explores the rumour from 2010 that works which appeared in America were actually painted by a street team which were following the Massive Attack tour.
 Of course moving a little bit further into the future Banksy’s Dismaland venture in Weston Super Mare was a completely collaborative effort, as was his residency at the Bristol Museum.
 A collaborative team of people who are now ‘Banksy’ is therefore not a completely out there suggestion.